-- Funding received through the FIT programs for toddlers is accepted as payment-in-full for the child's tuition until they are three years old. - Funding received through the New Mexico Mixed-age Pre-K program is accepted as payment-in-full for the child's tuition until they finish in the four-year-old program. - Families of deaf and hard-of-hearing children 5 years old and older will pay tuition on a monthly basis configured on a sliding fee scale based on income. - Families of typically hearing children 5 years old and older will pay tuition on a monthly basis with a \$500.00 discount from regular tuition in the amount of \$1000.00 per month.
+- Funding received through the FIT programs for toddlers is accepted as payment-in-full for the child's tuition until they are three years old. - Funding received through the New Mexico Mixed-age Pre-K program is accepted as payment-in-full for the child's tuition until they finish in the four-year-old program. - A child must be 3 by September 1, or 4 by September 1st, in order to receive NM PreK funding.
+If the child turns 3 after September 1st, they are not eligible for NM PreK funding and will need to participate in a self-pay program. - Families of deaf and hard-of-hearing children 5 years old and older will pay tuition on a monthly basis configured on a sliding fee scale based on income. - Families of typically hearing children 5 years old and older will pay tuition on a monthly basis with a \$500.00 discount from regular tuition in the amount of \$1000.00 per month.